cathaoiragnew/cathaoiragnew.github.io/pages/cv.md

 **<u>Projects</u>**

-<a href="https://www.amcsgroup.com/solutions/amcs-vision-ai/" style="color:blue; text-decoration: underline;">Vision AI</a> | Sept 2021 - Sept 2023
+<a href="https://www.amcsgroup.com/solutions/amcs-vision-ai/" target="_blank" style="color:blue; text-decoration: underline;">Vision AI</a> | Sept 2021 - Sept 2023
 - Conceptualised and transformed initial ideas into a fully functional product for an industry partner, addressing specific business needs
 - Worked closely with a multidisciplinary team to gather data requirements and refine the computer vision system, ensuring alignment with project goals
 - Collaborated with and educated the industry partner, maintaining clear communication to ensure their needs and expectations were met
 - Conducted in-depth research into the specific tasks, exploring and applying cutting-edge techniques to optimise performance
-- Achieved over 80% mean Average Precision (mAP) on the task of automated overfilled container management, with results published in a <a href="https://www.sciencedirect.com/science/article/pii/S2667305323000546" style="color:blue; text-decoration: underline;">scientific journal article</a>
+- Achieved over 80% mean Average Precision (mAP) on the task of automated overfilled container management, with results published in a <a href="https://www.sciencedirect.com/science/article/pii/S2667305323000546" target="_blank" style="color:blue; text-decoration: underline;">scientific journal article</a>
-- Achieved over 40% mAP on the task of automated contamination detection, with results published in a  <a href="https://ieeexplore.ieee.org/abstract/document/10669564" style="color:blue; text-decoration: underline;">scientific journal article</a>
+- Achieved over 40% mAP on the task of automated contamination detection, with results published in a  <a href="https://ieeexplore.ieee.org/abstract/document/10669564" target="_blank" style="color:blue; text-decoration: underline;">scientific journal article</a>

 **<u>Education</u>**

 **Ph.D. in Artificial Intelligence & Machine Learning** | University of Limerick | Sept 2021 - Nov 2024
 - Thesis: The Effect of Annotation Quality on Computer Vision in Efficient Waste Management
-- Published and co-authored <a href="https://scholar.google.com/citations?user=gZgIYMoAAAAJ&hl=en" style="color:blue; text-decoration: underline;">multiple scholarly outputs</a>  contributing to the field's knowledge base
+- Published and co-authored <a href="https://scholar.google.com/citations?user=gZgIYMoAAAAJ&hl=en" target="_blank" style="color:blue; text-decoration: underline;">multiple scholarly outputs</a>  contributing to the field's knowledge base

 **MSc. in Artificial Intelligence & Machine Learning** | University of Limerick | Sept 2020 - Sept 2021
 - Thesis: An Investigation into the Timed Up and Go Test Using Inertial Measurements with a Machine Learning Approach